 Risky Business vs Risk-Intelligent Business

 Digitalization, globalization, competition and the speed of technological advances has changed the nature of business.
-ISO 9001:2015 has been in effect for a full year and it places a heavy emphasis on using “risk-based thinking” for managing quality-related processes.
+ISO 9001:2015 has been in effect for 5 years and it places a heavy emphasis on using “risk-based thinking” for managing quality-related processes.
 Risk has always been implicit in ISO 9001.
-But the latest revision asks organizations to make a cultural shift—rather than focusing on isolated problem solving and resolution, they’ll focus on prevention and performance improvement.
+But this revision asks organizations to make a cultural shift—rather than focusing on isolated problem solving and resolution, the focus is on prevention and performance improvement.

 The International Organization for Standardisation (ISO) explains it this way:

 “Risk based thinking ensures these risks are identified, considered and controlled throughout the design and use of the quality management system”.

 Under the ISO 9001 requirements, risk management serves as the cornerstone of quality management system design.
 As organizations determine the processes needed for a quality management system, they’re also asked to determine the associated risks and opportunities and to plan and implement appropriate actions to address them.